YanpengMei/review-of-C/README.md

 This short version is almost the same as Python version

-It's realy funny to do such a work by using C......
+It's realy funny to do such a work by using c